casdoor/casdoor-js-sdk/README.md

 Casdoor SDK is very simple to use.
 We will show you the steps below.

-> Noted that this sdk has been applied to casnode, if you still don’t know how to use it after reading README.md, you can refer to it

 ## Usage in NPM environment

 ### Installation